Atomic-Potato/Rotten-Potato-OUTDATED/README.md

 > [!Important]
 > _This repo code will not be updated past `Prototype B`, as development has been moved to a private repo.
-> However all releases will be done on this repository.
+> However all releases will be done on this repository and occasional readme updates.
 > (I may update this code at some points in development, but highly unlikely)_

 ---